alexeysp11/delivery-service-csharp/docs/backend/courierbackend.md

-# courier backend
+# courierbackend

 Read this in other languages: [English](courierbackend.md), [Russian/Русский](courierbackend.ru.md).

-Backend of the courier application
+`courierbackend` is a backend service that is responsible for delivering orders to customers.

 ## Requirements and description of the system